gussae/CoreOneReact/README.md

 ```
 $ node index.js
 ```
-You will see output from the app as it connects to IoT Core and publishes new messages for the sensors.
-Each sensor will first transmit its shadow document and then sensor readings every few seconds according the to the sensor's transmission frequency setting.
+You will see output from the app as it connects to IoT Core and publishes new messages for six sensors every two seconds.

 ```
-connected to IoT Hub

-published to shadow topic $aws/things/sensor-sf-east/shadow/update {"state":{"reported":{"name":"SF Bay - Southwest","enabled":true,"geo":{"latitude":37.602464,"longitude":-122.338036}}}}

-published to telemetry topic dt/bay-health/SF/sensor-sf-east/sensor-value {"pH":3.9,"temperature":6.6,"salinity":9.7,"disolvedO2":7.9,"timestamp":1584818232693}
+published to topic cmd/sensors/sensor-1/sensor-create {"status":1,"value":0,"timestamp":1570562143384}

-published to telemetry topic dt/bay-health/SF/sensor-sf-east/sensor-value {"pH":7.9,"temperature":3.5,"salinity":9.2,"disolvedO2":5.5,"timestamp":1584818234707}
+published to topic dt/sensors/sensor-1/sensor-value {"status":2,"value":80,"timestamp":1570562145788}

-published to telemetry topic dt/bay-health/SF/sensor-sf-east/sensor-value {"pH":3.4,"temperature":10.6,"salinity":7.6,"disolvedO2":7.7,"timestamp":1584818234782}
+published to topic dt/sensors/sensor-1/sensor-value {"status":3,"value":84,"timestamp":1570562147790}
 ```
 Keep this app running and switch to the terminal window for the **root** folder for the app.

 **Start the web app**